- Posted by NWright

 4. Teaching and learning aren’t always an exact science.

 My educational background is in educational psychology which is the science of how people learn and retain information in combination with the study of how to implement teaching and behavior modification strategies in order to foster student success.
 A mouthful, right?
 To help exceptional learners, teachers partner with child study team members largely comprised of learning specialists, psychologists and social workers.
-In order words, sometimes there’s no straight answer to the question why is my child struggling in school.
+In order words, sometimes there’s no straight answer to the question of why is my child struggling in school.
 There definitely is an answer, but like most things in life finding the answer may take us on a journey.
 My advice is to plan for a long-term, systematic approach instead of expecting a quick-fix.

 5. Keep a detailed journal.

 All of the other experts at the table will come equipped with notes, data or other pertinent information related to the progress of the student.
 In the case of behavioral challenges, the child study team will probably request the teacher take note of the type of behavior and its frequency.
 You don’t need to have a binder full of information.
-You don’t need to have neither a high school diploma nor college degree to jot down some notes and talking points to cover in the meeting.
+You need to have neither a high school diploma nor college degree to jot down some notes and talking points to cover in the meeting.
 No pressure.
 The idea is that we all forget over time and when it comes to something like identifying academic challenges we must look at patterns.
 So, keeping a detailed journal, even if on sticky notes, will prove to be helpful in developing a solid plan to get your child back on track.

 6. Educate yourself about the issue.

 Do you speak Greek?
 Me either.
 Imagine being in a room of people at a restaurant who only speak greek.
 You have a severe food allergy You’re incapable of telling the wait staff that you have a deadly allergy.
 Putting myself in that scenario would be extremely uncomfortable for me.
-At a minimum, I would have to have google translate ready to go on my phone and my epipen in my purse.
+At a minimum, I would have to have google translate ready to go on my phone and my EpiPen in my purse.
 I wouldn’t expect to hold a full conversation, but I’m not going to set myself up for a disaster either.

 As the expert of your child, take just a few moments to become familiar with some of the jargon you might hear in a parent-teacher meeting so that you don’t feel like everyone else in the room, but you, is able to participate in the conversation.

 In my numerous conversations with parents about advocating for their children, there lies one common theme amongst the parents of private, public and charter school children.
-Parents tend to distrust their own judgement and are likely to be more defensive if they feel powerless.
+Parents tend to distrust their own judgment and are likely to be more defensive if they feel powerless.
 When we educate ourselves, we empower ourselves.

 7. Ask lots of questions.